-To begin the grants application process, click “Apply Now” below to take the eligibility quiz and find out if your work fits within our guidelines.
-If your work is eligible, you will then be directed to the online application portal.
-Applications close 31 August 2019.
+To begin the grants application process, click “Apply Now” below to take the eligibility quiz and find out if your project fits within our guidelines.
+If your organisation is eligible, you will then be directed to the online application portal.
+Applications close 30 June 2020.

 Frequently Asked Questions

 Before reaching out to our Patagonia Grants Team or CyberGrants Support, please review our Frequently Asked Questions.
 We may be able to quickly answer your question or at least direct you to the appropriate contact person for quicker and more effective responses.

 For all technical assistance with CyberGrants and the application process, please contact our support team at firstname.lastname@example.org.